apache/ofbiz-tools/demo-backup/README.md

-The Puppet configuration is at https://github.com/apache/infrastructure-puppet/blob/deployment/data/nodes/ofbiz-vm2.apache.org.yaml
+The Puppet configuration is at https://github.com/apache/infrastructure-puppet/blob/deployment/data/nodes/ofbiz-vm2.apache.org.yaml To modify it there is 2 possibilities.
+1. You know what you are doing or have a idea about it:
+    * Create your own fork of https://github.com/apache/infrastructure-puppet/,
+    * make the modifications,
+    * push them,
+    * ask for a Pull Request
+2. You don't know how to change things.
+Just create an Infra Jira asking for the wanted change...and be patient ;)

+To help you here is [the changes history](https://github.com/apache/infrastructure-puppet/commits/deployment/data/nodes/ofbiz-vm2.apache.org.yaml "changes history")

+>_Note_: To update your fork with command line:

+        git fetch upstream
+            If it does not work: git remote add upstream https://github.com/apache/infrastructure-puppet.git git merge upstream/deployment

 >_Note_: **Only run the ofbiz demos using the 'ofbizDemo' user, never run as root.**